Inifere: Better two ants make war on the seasons, brother.

 - SHODAN, the antagonist of the System Shock series considers all humans to be weak, worthless creatures and even refers to the main character, a human by the way, as an insect.
 Multiple times.

 - Played with in Virtue's Last Reward.
 Zero compares humans to termites at one point, but the comparison isn't negative.
-Zero sees termites as natural architects, capable of creating beautiful things without even realising it and claims that humans might be similar and be creating beautiful thing that only someone more intelligent than average human can admire.
+Zero sees termites as natural architects that create intricate and beautiful things, however they are too dumb to realize it and only a more intelligent species such as humans can truly appreciate the beauty of the things they create.
+He then theorizes that humans might be similar, creating beautiful things without realizing it, that only higher beings more intelligent than us can comprehend and appreciate.
 It's implied to be a metaphor for the nature of the morphogenetic field; a normal human cannot see multiple timelines in physical space but a higher being that could surpass three dimensional space might.

 - In Crying Suns, the godlike OMNIs are completely indifferent to their human creators, viewing them as "insignificant as a single grain of sand in a billion beaches".
 When Idaho makes contact with the OMNIs and begs them to save mankind from its impending extinction, they refuse, telling him that mankind must solve its own problems (though if nothing else, they at least offer him some suggestions for how he might save humanity).